benatespina/book-notes/clean_architecture.md

 ## II.
 Starting with the bricks: programming paradigms
 * Paradigms are ways of programming, relatively unrelated to languages.
 * A paradigm tells you which programming structures to use, and when to use them.

+### 3. Paradigm overview
+* Structured programming imposes discipline on direct transfer of control.
+* Object-oriented programming imposes discipline on indirect transfer of control.
+* Functional programming imposes discipline upon assignment.

+None of them adds new capabilities.
+Each imposes some kind of extra discipline that is negative in its intent.
+The paradigms tell us what not to do, more than they tell us what to do.

+They are align with the three big concerns of architecture: *function*, *separation of components*, and *data management*.